 - Sports medicine

 - Physical rehabilitation

 - Diagnostic radiology

 Chiropractic has come a long way since its beginnings.
-Today, there are over 50,000 licensed chiropractors practicing in the United States.
+Today, there are over 75,000 licensed chiropractors practicing in the United States.
 Because of its success in treating back and neck problems and as a result of recent research and changing attitudes, chiropractic has become more accepted and is now considered by many to be a part of mainstream Western medicine.
-In fact, many hospitals now have chiropractors on staff, and they are a part of the Medicare/Medicaid systems.
-Chiropractors are currently being incorporated into the U.S. military health system.
+In fact, many hospitals now have chiropractors on staff.
 Chiropractors are also recognized by the court system as expert witnesses in their field.